-Use of explosives in underground blasting definitely can affect miners if no proper Personal Protection Equipment (PPE) and the adequate training in the handling of explosives are provided to them.
-Rules and advances in the techniques in explosive use are already standardized to minimize its ill effects and ensure the safety of miners.
-What is important is that the noise produced by compressed air powered rock drills used for drilling blast holes and the vibrations that occur during blasting.
-The Air compressor at a meter distance has a noise level of 110 decibel, which is near the 120-decibel threshold of pain.
+Use of explosives in underground blasting definitely can affect miners if no proper Personal Protection Equipment (PPE) and adequate training in handling explosives are provided.
+Rules and advances in the techniques in explosives use are already standardized to minimize its ill effects and ensure the safety of miners.
+More important are the noise produced by compressed air-powered rock drills used for drilling blast holes and the vibrations that occur during blasting.
+The air compressor at a meter distance has a noise level of 110 decibel, which is near the 120-decibel threshold of pain.

-Overpressure of air blast generated during blasting operations will result in structural effect.
-At 140 g cu. cm. air pressure, concrete plaster cracks begin, and, at higher pressures, masonry cracks may be evident.
+Overpressure of air blast generated during blasting operations will result in a structural effect.
+At 140 g cubic cm air pressure, concrete plaster cracks begin to form, and, at higher pressures, masonry cracks may become evident.
 Ground vibration velocity at 230 will cause serious cracking of masonry structure.

-17.5.4.1.2.4.1.3.
-Crusher and other ore treatment plants
+16.5.4.1.2.4.1.3.
+Crusher and Other Ore treatment Plants

-Mill tenders or workers exposed to the daily grind of crushers, ball mills, conveyors, and other equipment in the mill plant have to take precautions, as it will affect their health if exposed continually and beyond the normal level.
-A concentrator processing having a capacity of 7,500 tons per day and at 90 meters distance could experience a noise level at 70 decibels.
-The Jaw Crusher would have a noise level of 100 decibels from the operator's position.
-The Apex mill rated capacity, however, will be only 500 tons per day to a maximum of 1,500 tons per day.
-Workers assigned in this phase of the operation will be provided with proper earplugs or mufflers to suppress the noise decibels to which they will be exposed daily in their job.
+Mill tenders or workers exposed to the daily grind of crushers, ball mills, conveyors, and other equipment in the mill plant have to take precautions, as the noise will affect their health if continously exposed beyond the normal level.
+For a concentrator with a capacity of 7,500 tons per day, the noise levels at 90 meters distance could are about 70 decibels.
+The Jaw Crusher generates a noise level of 100 decibels from the operator's position.
+The Apex mill rated capacity, however, will be only 500 tons per day to a maximum of 1,000 tons per day.
+Workers assigned in these working places will be provided with proper earplugs or mufflers to suppress the noise decibels to which they will be exposed daily in their jobs.

-17.5.4.1.2.4.1.4.
+16.5.4.1.2.4.1.4.
 Earthmoving Plant

-Earthmoving equipment in the underground is limited to the LHD and LPT equipment which has a noise level of 74 to 109 decibels equivalent to a diesel engine and measured in the operator's cab.
+The earthmoving equipment fleet underground is limited to the LHDs and LPTs which have noise levels of 74 to 109 decibels, equivalent to a diesel engine, measured in the operator's cab.
 Miners whose work assignments necessitate working with underground tools and equipment can be considered at risk with these high levels of noise.
 They will be likewise provided with the proper hearing protection aids to protect their health.

-17.5.4.1.2.4.1.5.
-Powerhouse and others
+16.5.4.1.2.4.1.5.
+Powerhouse and Others

-Since powerhouse operates only occasionally as a backup power during power outages or blackouts, the operators and the community residents residing near it will be exposed to noise pollution only over limited time durations and so, within tolerable levels.
-It could equal to a diesel engine with noise level at 74-109 decibel.
-Operations of hauling equipment for ore and waste material from the mine to the beneficiation plant, or to stockpile areas are also a potential generator of noise produced by their engines running and ground vibration caused by their sheer size and heavy load.
+Since the powerhouse operates only occasionally as a backup during power outages or blackouts, the operators and the community residents residing nearby will be exposed to noise pollution only over limited time durations and so, within tolerable levels.
+The noise could equal that of a diesel engine with noise levels at 74-109 decibels.
+Operations of hauling equipment for transporting ore and waste material from the mine to the beneficiation plant or to stockpile areas are also potentialnoise generators due to running engines and ground vibrations caused by the sheer size and heavy load.

-17.5.4.1.2.5.
+16.5.4.1.2.5.
 Control Strategies

-17.5.4.1.2.5.1.
-Restriction of hours of activity
+16.5.4.1.2.5.1.
+Restriction of Hours of Activity

-In underground operations, the blasting hours will be announced of scheduled to avoid surprising the residents as much as possible, blasting at night, during weekends, or on holidays, shall be avoided.
-The effect of blast and blasting vibration can be controlled by the following:
+In underground operations, blasting hours will be scheduled and announced to avoid startling the residents.
+As much as possible, blasting at night, during weekends, or on holidays, shall be avoided.
+The effect of the blast and blasting vibrations can be controlled by the following: